Olafur Magnússon

-Olafur Magnússon (born 1939) is an Icelandic chess player, Icelandic Chess Championship two times winner (1970, 1973).
+Olafur Magnússon (born 1939) is an Icelandic chess player, and two-time winner of the Icelandic Chess Championship (1970, 1973).

 Biography

-From the begin 1960s to the mid-1970s Olafur Magnússon was one of the leading Icelandic chess players.
-He twice won Icelandic Chess Championships: in 1970 after play-off against Ingvar Ásmundsson (4:2) and in 1973 after play-off against Magnús Sólmundarson (5:4).
+From the beginning of the 1960s to the mid-1970s Olafur Magnússon was one of the leading Icelandic chess players.
+He twice won the Icelandic Chess Championships: in 1970 after play-off against Ingvar Ásmundsson (4:2) and in 1973 after play-off against Magnús Sólmundarson (5:4).

 Olafur Magnússon played for Iceland in the Chess Olympiads: